ListenFirstMedia/lf-cli/README.md

   $ lf-cli datasets:list

 OPTIONS
-  -h, --help              show CLI help
+  -A, --account-id=account-id  swith accounts (overrides profile setting) -h, --help                   show CLI help
-  -p, --profile=profile   the name of the configuration profile --columns=columns       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --format=raw|table|doc  [default: raw] output format of the results --no-header             hide table header from output --no-truncate           do not truncate output to fit screen --pretty                pretty print json responses (applies to raw or doc formats)
+  -p, --profile=profile        the name of the configuration profile --columns=columns            only show provided columns (comma-separated) --csv                        output is csv format [alias: --output=csv] --format=raw|table|doc       [default: raw] output format of the results --no-header                  hide table header from output --no-truncate                do not truncate output to fit screen --pretty                     pretty print json responses (applies to raw or doc formats) --silent                     hide spinners and other log output

 DESCRIPTION
   Retrieves all Datasets available.
 See the Data Dictionary